Member stories

 4. Make sure you're measuring where sales come from

 It's crucial you're measuring the results of these campaigns.
-It's common to try lots of approaches when you're starting out - but you need to be able to tell what's working.
+It's common to try lots of approaches when you're starting out, but you need to be able to tell what's working.

 It's helpful to create a catch-all measurement at the point of sale.
-Ask where customers heard about the product and make a note, add a question to your form if you're selling online.
+Ask where customers heard about the product and make a note.
+Add a question to your form if you're selling online.

 Tracking links help and Google's Campaign URL Builder is easy to use.
 The results show up in Google Analytics.
-Bladen gives tracking codes to different team members and creates a leader board to keep everyone motivated.
+Lorna Bladen gives tracking codes to different team members and creates a leader board to keep everyone motivated.

 5. Concentrate on cost per acquisition

 It's easy to get distracted by vanity metrics when you start marketing.
-While it's useful to measure reach and other aspects of campaigns the most important thing is whether it leads to sales and if those sales are profitable.
+While it's useful to measure reach and other aspects of campaigns, the most important thing is whether it leads to sales and if those sales are profitable.

-There's brand building value in people seeing adverts because they may purchase at a later date.
+There's brand-building value in people seeing adverts because they may purchase at a later date.
 However, CPA is really important because it shows the impact on your margin.
-If you're product costs £200 and your Facebook CPA is £50 it may have wiped out your profits or even meant you lost money on the sale.
+If you're product costs £200 and your Facebook CPA is £50, it may have wiped out your profits or even meant you lost money on the sale.

-"I'm a big believer in conversions," said George.
-"Make sure you get some return.
-On social people get very caught up on vanity metrics.
+"I'm a big believer in conversions.
+Make sure you get some return.
+On social, people get very caught up on vanity metrics.
 It's great to have these big figures but you're better off having a smaller number of followers that will actually buy things from you."

 CPA can be scary when you first start measuring it.
 It takes time to figure out what channels work and improve both your advertising and the experience the user has once they click through to your website.
 But keep a keen eye on CPA, test and improve.

-If you know that after factoring the cost of acquiring the customer a channel leaves you with a sufficient margin it's an opportunity to scale your activity - congratulations!
+If you know that after factoring the cost of acquiring the customer a channel leaves you with a sufficient margin, it's an opportunity to scale your activity – congratulations!

 6. It doesn't have to be scalable at first